jiromaykin/rebase-examples/README.md

 # rebase-examples

-learnign rebase and sqaush and stash
+learning rebase and squash and stash